cisagov/ScubaGoggles/docs/installation/DownloadAndInstall.md

 # Download and Python Install
 > [!NOTE]
 > Previously installed a different version of ScubaGoggles?
-See [Troubleshooting: Upgrading ScubaGoggles](/docs/troubleshooting/Troubleshooting.md#upgrading-scubagoggles).
+See [Upgrading ScubaGoggles](/docs/upgrading/Upgrading.md#upgrading-scubagoggles).

 ## Downloading the Latest Release
 To download ScubaGoggles: